sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Wrap-up

 - See [Scaling rules](https://docs.run.pivotal.io/appsman-services/autoscaler/using-autoscaler.html#metric) for scaling rules detail
+- The following blog post is a good read on Cloud Foundry CPU resource management: https://www.cloudfoundry.org/blog/better-way-split-cake-cpu-entitlements/
 - See [PCF Autoscaler advisory for scaling Apps based on the CPU utilization](https://community.pivotal.io/s/article/PCF-Autoscaler-Advisory-for-Scaling-Apps-Based-on-the-CPU-utilization?language=en_US)
 - *When applying auto-scaling, what is "Percent of traffic to apply
   95% or 99%"?